JoeyHendricks/python-benchmark-harness/README.md

 By tagging your function with the "performance_critical" decorator, you are providing QuickPotato access to profile your code from that point once that functions exits the profiler will stop running.

-This method allows you to pick and choose which methods you wish to profile.
+This method allows you to pick and choose which methods you wish to profile, opening up opportunity to turn profiling of certain key functions on or off on demand.
 The "performance_critical" decorator also serves a human purpose by highlighting function that are critical to your codes performance.